The Twelfth Valley

 In the name of Allah, the Most Merciful, the Most Compassionate,

-We begin this session, drawing strength from the absolute power of Allah.
-Hello, friends, I am Hossein, a traveler and the guardian of this session.
-(Hello, Hossein).
+Hello, friends.
+I am Hossein, a traveler and the guardian of the meeting.

 Thank you, friends.

-I now ask the esteemed secretary to provide a summary of the previous session's proceedings and the agenda for today.
+I kindly ask the esteemed secretary, Ms. Fatemeh, to present the summary of the previous session’s proceedings and announce today’s agenda.

 In the name of the absolute power of Allah,